MiladHajiShafiee/create-web-assembly/README.md

   npx create-webassembly-app gen-wat wasFileName
   ```

-- fileName : the name of wasm file that is created through building step
+- wasmFileName : the name of wasm file that is created through building step

 ### 6. Navigate to the project root directory & Run the React app